golly-splorts/golly-pelican/Readme.md

 # golly-pelican

-Pelican files for the source of the Golly webiste.
+Pelican files for the source of the Golly website.